Founder & Lead Editor

 The build quality is generally top-tier, as you'd expect for the price.
 The AtomKnit upper is durable and breathable, and the rubber outsole covers the high-wear areas well.

-However, there is a trade-off.
-The exposed ZoomX foam, while soft, can suffer from abrasion if you aren't careful, and the "pop" of the carbon plate doesn't last indefinitely.
-Some users might find the midsole compresses a bit faster than a standard daily trainer.
-It’s a race shoe, so durability is measured in races, not years.
+There's a trade-off, though.
+The exposed ZoomX foam is soft, but it can take abrasion if you're not careful, and the “pop” of the carbon plate doesn't last indefinitely.
+Some users might find the midsole compresses faster than a standard daily trainer.
+It's a race shoe, so durability is measured in races, not years.

 "Great for racing, but way too much shoe for my daily training runs."